Insider Tips From The Nanny's Perspective

 2. Who is the “boss” when you are present?

 Your nanny has the challenge of gaining the status of an authority figure in your home.
 In a perfect world, you are promoting the same rules and utilizing the same strategies.
 Often times, children will look to their parents instead of their nanny.
 This can unintentionally undermine the nanny’s authority.
 Consider this: the nanny has told your child “no, you must clean up your toys before you can have a treat.”
 You enter the room and enjoy a quick embrace and hello.
 Your child then asks “can I have a treat?” to which you reply “yes!”.
 This is a huge step backwards for your nanny.
 Children know how to play this game and they will!
 To avoid this type of parent-nanny undermining, you can say something like “Did you ask [Nanny]?”.

 More advice: Select a home office that is not part of the common space and establish clear boundaries for your children.
 Some parents lock their office door or have door knob signs (Hugs Available, Quiet Please or Red/Green).
 This can be really useful in teaching your child that you are not available at certain times of the day.
 Plan your outings so they do not disrupt the flow.
-This might mean getting your lunch when your nanny is on a walk with your child.
 Your nanny will be happier and your children will adjust faster/better to her presence in your home.